home-assistant/brands/custom_integrations/solarmanager/README.md

-BRand files for solarmanager integration
+Brand files for solarmanager integration